ibm-cloud-security/appid-serversdk-nodejs/README.md

 * passport.js 0.6.0+

 ## Migrating from v6 to v7
-Breaking changes in passport.js require users to pass the `{ keepSessionInfo: true }` object to the middleware when protecting endpoints.
+Breaking changes in passport.js require users to pass the `{ keepSessionInfo: true }` object to the middleware when protecting endpoints when using WebAppStrategy.
 ```
 app.use(passport.authenticate(WebAppStrategy.STRATEGY_NAME, { keepSessionInfo: true }));